gersterk/krvnabanka/README.md

 This App allows you add donors, edit them; check the lists and edit them.
 Thanks to Data Binding between data-tables, It makes it very easy, respectively, to register a patient, check the availablitiy of stocks, search for needed group of blood and donate them.

+It is fully functioning and developing for the best :)
 I will be developing and accelerate it in the time...